Data protection

 Text

-A message should be output to the screen confirming that the signature was verified successfully.
+You should see a message on the screen confirming that the signature was verified successfully.

 1